Quickly create your New Hampshire Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your health care directive in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

 Follow these steps:

-Make decisions about your medical care.
+Make decisions about your medical care

 It can be unpleasant to consider this scenario, but it will give you peace of mind knowing that you have planned for it just in case.
 Your choices will come down to your personal beliefs and preferences.
 If you have any trouble with these difficult questions, it might be helpful to discuss them with your close loved ones or a trusted doctor.

-Choose a health care agent.
+Choose a health care agent

 In New Hampshire, you can choose someone to make health care decisions for you in case you become unable to make unable to make these choices for yourself in the future.